Seagate/cortx-experiments/daos-cortx/docs/datamovment_with_s3.md

 * Daos server node setup on a VM

-    - Daos node will be required to create pools, contianers and storing objects in it.
+    - Daos node will be required to create pools, containers and storing objects in it.

 * Install s3 cli on Daos node

-    - aws s3 cli Daos node will be used to storing/retriving objects to/from CORTX node.
+    - aws s3 cli Daos node will be used to storing/retrieving objects to/from CORTX node.

 ## Setup cortx node

   - Follow this [document](https://github.com/Seagate/cortx/blob/main/QUICK_START.md) to setup cortx on your vm.

-  - Vverified the installation using hctl status.
+  - Verify the installation using hctl status.

         [root@ssc-vm-2161 ~]# hctl status